 (Job 30:27; NIV).

 Introduction During the summer of 2020, two people hurt me badly, on separate occasions.
 I decided to be direct with them, and did so as lovingly as I could.
 However, both reacted to my feedback with anger and blame, and neither was willing to work together towards reconciliation.

+My dilemma: Should I speak out, or say nothing?
 This breakdown in two significant relationships left me ruminating for many weeks about all that had gone wrong, generating a constant sense of dread.
 Sadly, this was not a new experience.
 Dealing with hurt feelings has posed a serious dilemma for me throughout my life: is it better to speak out to those concerned, or to say nothing?

+What did Jesus say and do?
 As always, when I don’t know what to do for the best, I looked for guidance in the teaching and example of Jesus.
 However, he taught, and displayed, both outspoken and silent ways of responding to hurt, criticism, and injustice, which I have always found confusing.

 For example, on one occasion he stated: If your brother or sister sins against you, rebuke them, and if they repent, forgive them (Luke 17:3; NIV).